Augustus: War with Sextus Pompey and exile of Lepidus

-In supporting Octavian, Antony expected to gain support for his own campaign against the Parthian Empire, desiring to avenge Rome's defeat at Carrhae in 53 BC.
-In an agreement reached at Tarentum, Antony provided 120 ships for Octavian to use against Pompeius, while Octavian was to send 20,000 legionaries to Antony for use against Parthia.
-Octavian sent only a tenth of those promised, which Antony viewed as an intentional provocation.
+In supporting Octavian, Antony expected to gain support for his own campaign against the Parthians.
+At Tarentum in mid-37 BC, Antony provided 120 ships for Octavian to use against Sextus, while Octavian was to send 20,000 legionaries to Antony for use against Parthia.
+Two years later Octavian sent only a tenth of those promised, which Antony viewed as a provocation.
+Meanwhile, Octavian tasked Agrippa with creating the artificial harbor Portus Julius for the training and shipbuilding of Octavian's naval fleet.